-Jenny and I decided to do a thorough inspection of our honey bee hives today.
-It was supposed to rain all day, but the sun came out in full force in the early afternoon, so we took advantage of the sunshine and put on our bee suits.
+I decided to do a thorough inspection of my honey bee hives today.
+It was supposed to rain all day, but the sun came out in full force in the early afternoon, so I took advantage of the sunshine and put on my bee suit.

-Here I am inspecting a frame full of what I think is brood.
-I need to find an experienced beekeeper to help us identify exactly what we’re looking at.
-I know we saw plenty of honey and plenty of uncapped brood.
-At one point we could see the little white larva at the bottom of the cells filling one full side of a frame.
+I need to find an experienced beekeeper to help me identify exactly what I’m looking at.
+I know I saw plenty of honey and plenty of uncapped brood.
+At one point I could see the little white larva at the bottom of the cells filling one full side of a frame.
 It was impressive.
-We couldn’t find the queen in either hive, but both seem to be laying plenty of eggs.
+I couldn’t find the queen in either hive, but both seem to be laying plenty of eggs.

-We’ve decided we don’t like smoking the bees.
-The Seldom Fools beekeepers spray their bees, and now so do we.
-Whenever the bees were agitated (we could hear the difference in their buzzing immediately), we just misted them with a little sugar water and five seconds later they were back to normal.
-We probably could have used plain water mist, but a little sugar never hurt no one.
-The last time we used the smoker on the bees, they were buzzing like mad and flying around the hives in large numbers for at least an hour afterwards.
-It took them awhile to recover.
+I’ve decided that I don’t like smoking the bees.
+The Seldom Fools beekeepers in Ontario spray their bees, and now so do I. Whenever the bees were agitated (I could hear the difference in their buzzing immediately), I just misted them with a little sugar water and five seconds later they were back to normal.
+I probably could have used plain water mist, but a little sugar never hurt no one.
+The last time I used the smoker on the bees, they were buzzing like mad and flying around the hives in large numbers for at least an hour afterwards.
+It took them a while to recover.
 Today, using the water mist on them, they were totally cool.
-You’d never know we’d completely dismantled their houses and put them back together again.
+You’d never know I’d completely dismantled their houses and put it back together again.
 I can see maybe using the smoker next year when we harvest some of the honey and have to brush the bees off the frames, but I’m convinced for now that misting the bees with a little water is the way to go.

-We didn’t take many photos.
-We concentrated more on not dropping the bees or squishing the queen.
+I didn’t take many photos.
+I concentrated more on not dropping the bees or squishing the queen.
 The inspection went well, though.
-We didn’t find any swarm cells and we saw plenty of brood and honey — all good news.
+I didn’t find any swarm cells and we saw plenty of brood and honey — all good news.
 Here’s a closer shot of what I think is a frame full of capped brood (there were several frames like this):

-We had no problem separating the frames connected by comb (I was concerned about this).
 The comb connecting the frames was empty anyway, so no harm done.
-But the honeycomb I sampled yesterday was still there on top of a couple frames, so I scraped it off.
+But the honeycomb I sampled yesterday was still there on top of a couple of frames, so I scraped it off.

-We got about a Mason jar full of loose honeycomb from it.
+I got about a Mason jar full of loose honeycomb from it.
 Half the comb was empty.
 Half was full of honey.
-We sampled the comb full of honey.
+I sampled the comb full of honey.
 Delicious and chewy.

 Two weeks ago, each of our hives consisted of 3 drawn out frames, one full of brood, one full of honey, one full of pollen.
 (A drawn frame means the bees have built comb on it.)
 Today, each hive has close to seven drawn out frames, some full of brood or honey, some half-way there.
-We’ve been feeding one hive the whole time (that’s Hive #1 with the honeycomb on top of the frames, and a very sticky hive, too, compared to Hive #2); the other didn’t get a feeder until a week ago.
-We’ve been feeding them a honey-sugar-water mixture, sometimes just a sugar mixture.
-(Nov.
-15/10 update: Don’t use honey unless it’s from your own bees.
-Grocery store honey often contains spores for various Foul Brood diseases which you definitely do not want in your hives.)
-I plan to keep feeding them at least until we’ve added the second brood box, which I think will be in about two weeks at the rate they’re going.
+I’ve been feeding one hive the whole time (that’s Hive #1 with the honeycomb on top of the frames, and a very sticky hive, too, compared to Hive #2); the other didn’t get a feeder until a week ago.
+I’ve been feeding them a honey-sugar-water mixture, sometimes just a sugar mixture.
+I plan to keep feeding them at least until I’ve added the second brood box, which I think will be in about two weeks at the rate they’re going.
 I won’t be doing much with the hives until then, except to refill the feeders.
 (I do have some plans on going foundationless, but I’ll talk about that later.)
 So far so good.

-Here I am cutting honeycomb from the top of the frames in Hive #1:
+Here I am cutting comb from the top of the frames in Hive #1: